-Sayulita is famous for its perfect longboard waves.
-It is best to surf here at mid tide.
-It works best with a south west swell direction.
-It is typically super crowded.
+Learning to surf in Sayulita is the perfect spot as it is famous for its super fun longboard waves.
+It is best to surf here at mid-tide, working best with a southwest swell direction.
+Typically, expect a crowded line-up.

 The right side breaks just right of the lagoon.
 When there is a lot of rain the lagoon connects to the ocean.
 This side breaks mainly to the right and the waves are usually long with a fat, gently sloped face.
 There is a lot of flat rock on this side that spans a long distance so be careful at low tide.